grisu48/disko-san/README.md

 	  STATE         progress file, required for resume operations PERFLOG       write performance (write metrics) to this file

+**Example**

+To analyze the disk `/dev/sdh` and save the progress to `/home/phoenix/disk_sdh` but no PERFLOG file do

+    disko-san /dev/sdh /home/phoenix/disk_sdh

+To include the performance log and write it to `/home/phoenix/perf_sdh` do

+    disko-san /dev/sdh /home/phoenix/disk_sdh disko-san /dev/sdh /home/phoenix/perf_sdh

+When using the performance log, keep in mind to keep the state and perflog files on a different disk to not influce the ongoing measurement with the constant rewrites of those files.
+In principle the amount of writes needed is 3 orders of magnitude smaller due to the chunk size, but the effect is not negligible and it is a bad practise.

+### Perflog analyze

 `analyse.py` is a small python script to analyse the PERFLOG.
 It prints the min,max and average values of different subsets of all values (99% values and 68% values)

     ./analyse.py PERFLOG